 - Excessive desire for pleasure in the form of sweet foods, treats, indulgence, and sex.

-- Imbalanced kapha can lead to whiteness in the urine, eyes, or feces,
+- Kapha imbalance can lead to whiteness in the urine, eyes, or feces,

 - It can lead to the growth of tumors, goiter, glaucoma, protruded eyes, and gallstones.

 - Fungal and yeast infections across various body parts such as skin, scalp, nails, and private parts.